Personal Favourites /

 Over the years I have been continually asked to name my ‘Top Ten’ guitarists, bassists, guitar solos, guitar albums etc. so I’ve attempted to do so here.

-Narrowing each category down to only ten has been an impossible task, but I have at least listed ten of those among my favourites in each of the fifteen categories below.
+Narrowing each category down to only ten has been an impossible task, but I have at least listed ten of those among my favourites in each of the sixteen categories below.

 I don’t mean to imply that everybody regards those listed as ‘The Greatest’ and it’s certainly not my intention to insult any great names by excluding them from my lists.
 I am simply concentrating on my own personal favourites, in no particular order, as these are the people whom I admire the most and by whom I have been influenced to the greatest degree.